Orphail/laravel-ddd/README.md

 - Authentication with [Tymon's JWT Auth](https://github.com/tymondesigns/jwt-auth)
 - User's domain basic CRUD features with avatar from 3rd party API
 - Company's domain basic CRUD features with persist/remove Addresses, Departments and Contacts
-- Feature tests for User, Companies and Auth
+- Feature tests for User, Company and Auth
+- Integration test for User's avatar third party API

 ## 📘 Introduction
 I want to share with you yet another Laravel DDD interpretation, my approach for what could be a clean architecture design without having to give away most of the features we love from Laravel.